shafayat1004/Draw-IO-MCP-CSharp-Server/README.md

 - `style_shape` - Apply styles to shapes (colors, borders, etc.)
 - `arrange_diagram` - Automatically organize shapes in a diagram (horizontal, vertical, or grid layout)
 - `generate_vpc` - Generate a sample AWS VPC layout diagram
+    - **Known Issue:** The current implementation requires a `content` array parameter not defined in the tool schema.
+Schema update is needed for correct usage.
 - `get_diagram_image` - Export a diagram as an image (requires drawio CLI)
 - `move_shape` - Move a shape to a new position in the diagram
 - `update_shape_style` - Update specific style properties of a shape